Wertoquri/Wertoquri/README.md

-- ✨ I'm currently learning Node Js and C#
+- ✨ I'm currently learning C#

 - ❓ I also studied various libraries for JavaScript, I also know how to write APIs